Climbing Strong: Understanding & Preventing Common Finger Injuries

 Flexor Tenosynovitis

 Flexor tenosynovitis involves inflammation of the tendon sheath in the fingers due to friction between the tendon sheath and the pulleys.
 It is characterized by pain and swelling along the affected tendon and is commonly misdiagnosed as finger pulley injuries.
-A thorough physiotherapy assessment combined with ultrasound imaging is the best way to diagnose these injuries.
+A thorough physiotherapy assessment combined with ultrasound imaging is the commonly used approach to diagnose these injuries.

-Physiotherapy involves manual therapy techniques to address soft tissue restrictions, as well as exercises focused on improving tendon gliding and finger mobility.
-Climbers also benefit from tendon loading exercises and a technical climbing assessment to identify potential contributing factors.
+Physiotherapy involves manual therapy techniques to address soft tissue restrictions, exercises for tendon gliding, finger mobility and tendon loading where appropriate.
+A technical climbing assessment can also help identify potential contributing factors.

 Finger Joint Synovitis